UltraCart/rest_api_v2_sdk_ruby/docs/ItemApi.md

 opts = {
   parent_category_id: 56, # Integer | The parent category object id to retrieve items for.
 Unspecified means all items on the account.
 0 = root
-  parent_category_path: "parent_category_path_example", # String | The parent category path to retrieve items for.
+  parent_category_path: 'parent_category_path_example', # String | The parent category path to retrieve items for.
 Unspecified means all items on the account.  / = root
   _limit: 100, # Integer | The maximum number of records to return on this one API call.
 (Default 100, Max 2000)
   _offset: 0, # Integer | Pagination of the record set.
 Offset is a zero based index.
-  _since: "_since_example", # String | Fetch items that have been created/modified since this date/time.
+  _since: '_since_example', # String | Fetch items that have been created/modified since this date/time.
-  _sort: "_sort_example", # String | The sort order of the items.
+  _sort: '_sort_example', # String | The sort order of the items.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
-  _expand: "_expand_example", # String | The object expansion to perform on the result.
+  _expand: '_expand_example', # String | The object expansion to perform on the result.
 See documentation for examples
   _placeholders: true # BOOLEAN | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.
 }